gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This will define the Token Error Response that the OP responds to the RP's poll with when the Authentication Process has finished with an error.
 This will usually be because the End-User could not be authenticated based on the provided Identity Information.

+# Initial Token Error Response

+This will define the Initial Token Error Response that the OP responds to the RP's Initial Token Request with when the Initial Token Request could not be validated.
+This will usually be because the Initial Token Request Validation failed, which will usually happen if the deferred code is expired, the DPoP proof is wrong, or the DPoP headers are missing.

 # Authentication Request Error Response